Japan Railfan Magazine

 Japan Railfan Magazine (鉄道ファン, Tetsudō Fan) is a Japanese-language monthly magazine for railfans covering the mainly Japanese railways published by Koyusha.
 It has been published in Japan since 1961.
-Issues go on sale on the 21st of each month, two months before the cover month (e.g. the March issue is on sale on the 21st of January).
-Each copy sells for between ¥1,100 and ¥1,200 depending on the number of pages.
+Issues go on sale on the 21st of each month, two months before the cover month (e.g. the March issue is on sale on 21 January).
+Each copy sells for between ¥1,100 and ¥1,200, depending on the number of pages.
 The magazine reports on railway prototypes, complete with technical plans, photos, maps, graphs, and tables.